mbianchidev/mbianchidev/note-to-recruiters.md

 - Allow to operate full-remote, even better being remote-first or mostly async but if you have an office I will happily come by for social events if I feel like it - Company offsites are ok (full expenses covered and possibly not in the weekend, I typically have other plans)
 - Have a moonlight policy that allows me to:
   - Coach/mentor people 1:1 (off hours)
+  - Contribute to OSS without needing to ask for permission
+  - Consultancy work in respect of a non-compete agreement (off hours)
-  - Organize (off hours) - and go (mostly during work hours) - to tech events
+- Allow me to organize (off hours) - and go (mostly during work hours) - to tech events
-  - Contribute to OSS without needing to ask anyone's permission
+- Allow me to speak at tech events (during work hours), without making me take PTO
 - Fully cover my travel, accomodation and food expenses if I'm ever required to travel as part of the job - seems obvious but in my experience it is not.

 ## Nice to have